arnegue/NMEA-Seatalk-Multiplexer/README.md

 A big part of help for parsing Seatalk-Sentences and building hardware to be able to receive has come from [Thomas Knauf](http://www.thomasknauf.de/seatalk.htm).

-As written above: Writing to bus is buggy right now because of missing bit-toggeling Some Seatalk-Messages do not have a corresponding NMEA-Sentence.
+As written above: Writing to bus is buggy right now because of missing bit-toggling Some Seatalk-Messages do not have a corresponding NMEA-Sentence.

 #### Supported (and tested on ST50 and ST60) Seatalk-IDs: